European shares inch up; Barclays slides on lawsuit

 Thursday’s rebound was also capped by violence in Iraq, traders said.
 Militants attacked one of the country’s largest air bases and seized control of several small oilfields.

-Around Europe, the UK’s FTSE 100 index, Germany’s DAX index and France’s CAC 40 were broadly flat.
+Around Europe, the UK’s FTSE 100 index, Germany’s DAX index and France’s CAC 40 were all up just 0.1 percent.

 Europe bourses in 2014: link.reuters.com/pap87v